A model run consists of:

 - Special purpose

-- For applications which are very dependent on precise local weather information (like wind power forecasting and building management), meteoblue makes specialised adaptations of the forecast (MOS) using local weather measurements.
+- For applications which are highly dependent on very precise local weather information (like wind power forecasting and building management), meteoblue makes specialised adaptations of the forecast (MOS) using local weather measurements.
 If you have archived weather observations for your location, we can significantly improve your forecast.

 - Comparison to previous years